fastify/github-action-merge-dependabot/README.md

 _Optional_ A flag to only auto-merge updates based on Semantic Versioning.
 Default to `major` merge.
 Possible options are:

-`major, premajor, minor, preminor, patch, prepatch, prerelease or any`
+`major, premajor, minor, preminor, patch, prepatch, prerelease or any`.
+Defaults to `any`.

 For more details on how semantic version difference calculated please see [semver](https://www.npmjs.com/package/semver) package